 Research about a controversial issue: This may not be relevant for our students.
 I think it is intended for students studying issues such as crime, LGBT issues, political activism, pornography, and terrorism.

-Research in which project outputs will be used to help provide public services or services to people beyond the EMTTI consortium: This should not be relevant for EMTTI students.
+Research in which project outputs will be used to help provide public services or services to people beyond theUniversity of Wolverhampton: This should not be relevant for students.
 It is for larger projects in which tools are developed which will be used to deliver public services and services for other users.
 Issues involved include those of fairness (representativeness of training data, unbiased, non-discriminatory models), accountability (by humans in the loop), sustainability (to ensure that models remain suitable over time as the population of users changes), and transparency (explainability) of the development, evaluation, and deployment of NLP tools.

 Collection of personal data: This type of data includes information that could personally identify participants if it was released, sensitive information such as home addresses or postcodes, and sensitive information about characteristics such as sexuality, religion, etc. If disseminated and matched to identifiable participants, such information could adversely affect their safety and security.